dhall-lang/dhall-lang/standard/semantics.md

     Γ₀ ⊢ import₀ @ here ⇒ e₁ ⊢ Γ₁    ; import and `import₀` is not `missing`

+Carefully note that the fully resolved import must successfully type-check with an empty context.
+Imported expressions may not contain any free variables.

 If the import is protected with a `sha256:base16Hash` integrity check, then:

 * the import's normal form is encoded to a binary representation